 For selfless dedication to serving diverse students, and for undying devotion toward building better understanding between people and cultures.

 Dr. Robert O. Belsheim ‘42

-For extraordinary contribution and service to the United States Navy as mechanical engineer and researcher, and for exemplifying the ideals of Waldorf College.
+For extraordinary contribution and service to the United States Navy as mechanical engineer and researcher, and for exemplifying the ideals of Waldorf University.

 Dr. Donald R. Belville ‘43

 For outstanding contribution to the field of radiology, and for exceptional achievement in advancing medical technology.